kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

         name: web-frontend
       default:
         backends:
-          - logstash # Forward the logs into the logging backend named `logstash`.
+          - name: logstash
+            type: reference # this is the default and only supported value atm, people can ignore this
 ```

 In the future we will introduce `MeshLoggingBackend` policy that would hold that data.